Sage/carbon-factory/docs/standard-build.md

 ## Creating a Standard Build

-If you have installed the carbon factory CLI you can run a command to setup a standard project for you:
+If you have installed the carbon factory CLI you can run a command to setup a standard project:

 ```
 carbon app myapp